DukeKamono/macguffin_quest/examples/README.md

 ## List of Examples
 * `collisions`
 Example of collision detection using trait.
 Move square with arrow keys.
-On collision a message will be printed to console.
 * `display_user_text`
 Loads a font type file to display text in custom font.
 Accepts user text input, displaying to the screen.